 - Tranches help the investors to diversify their investment portfolio and channelize their funds according to their risk-taking capability and investment horizon.
 High-risk Tranches can provide an opportunity to reap high returns on investment.

 - Some types of Tranches can be very risky for individual investors.
 It is very difficult to know the real value of the underlying asset.
 They are complex and thus can be very difficult to understand and determine their true worth.
 Credit rating agencies can miscategorize tranches because of which undeserving higher ratings can expose investors to higher risk than their potential.

 - In the case of falling markets, prices of securities fall because of which it becomes extremely difficult to correctly price the mortgage-based securities and subsequently the Tranches.
 The Financial crisis of 2008 is an appropriate example to show how risky Tranches with Mortgage-based Securities can be when the housing market plummeted.
 Home prices in the US started falling after peaking in mid-2006.
-Borrowers could not refinance their loans neither could they meet their monthly payments.
+Borrowers could not refinance their loans, nor could they meet their monthly payments.
 Thus, mortgage delinquencies started.
-Mortgage-backed securities lost most of their value whereby global investors including banks lost a lot of money.
+Mortgage-backed securities lost most of their value, whereby global investors, including banks, lost a lot of money.
 As a result, financial markets across the world crashed.

 - Tranches with a higher rating will be first paid off.
 Lower-rated Tranches will come next.
 Investors can lose money in such Tranches and even get back nothing.